Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Some users have reported slow backups even when there were no changes to the data or inbox.

-Our Opinion on Altaro Microsoft Office 365 Backup
+My personal opinion on Altaro Microsoft Office 365 Backup

 solarwinds backup landing page